cellis/rails-angularui-bootstrap/README.md

 	  	'ui.bootstrap'
 		])
 	```

-You're done.
+6. ###Enjoy!

-## Generating the templates
+## But I want to customizing the templates.
+How do I do that?

 There's a rake task for that.
 Run

 `rake angularui:generate` to create all the haml templates in your app.
+You can then customize the markup as you see fit.

 You can specify an angularui bootstrap fork and a branch with: